madhyastha/neurohackweek2017/_episodes/01-first-part.md

 ---
 title: "What are Amazon Web Services?"
 teaching: 15
 exercises: 0
 questions:
 - "And why do we care?"
 objectives:
 - "Understand why we would want to use cloud computing"
 - "Log on with neurohackweek credentials"
 keypoints:
 - AWS reduces time to science
-- AWS is probably cheaper than purchasing and maintaining dedicated hardware
+- For large and bursty neuroimaging workloads, AWS is probably cheaper than purchasing and maintaining dedicated hardware

 ---